What to bring on a trip to Europe

 Fashion accessories

-Bring some necklaces, badges, watches, bracelets and scarves to mix and match during your trip.
+I bring some necklaces, badges, bracelets and scarves to mix and match during your trip.

 The only thing you don’t want to pack are expensive jewellery, as you may not always have a place to store them safely.